bdevos/rss-to-email/README.md

 | 0 10 \* \* 6     | saturday at 10:00                               |
 | 0/15 \* \* \* \* | every 15 minutes                                |

+Because the workflow looks at the previous successful run to determine which posts to send you, you can also disable the workflow by hand and pickup again later.
+There might be a limit to the amount of posts in a single RSS feed.

 ## Screenshot

 Below is a screenshot of how the [Daring Fireball](https://daringfireball.net/) updates use custom styling and my own blog has the default style.